 In Chapter 3, the recrystallization behavior of ice crystals in trehalose and mixture of trehalose and raffinose solutions were investigated at -5, -7, and -10 °C. These saccharides have been expected as an ingredient for frozen food because of their unique characteristics, such as less sweetness, cryoprotective actions, and physiological functions.
 However, understanding the recrystallization behavior of ice crystals in the presence of these saccharides have not been extensively studied until now.
 The recrystallization rate constant of trehalose solution tended to be smaller than those of sucrose at the same temperature.
 The mixture solution of trehalose and raffinose retarded ice recrystallization only at -5 °C and -7 °C. The recrystallization rate constant of ice crystals was correlated well with the dielectric relaxation time of free water in a linear fashion.
-The correlation between $^{1}$ H spin-spin relaxation time T2 of water component in freeze-concentrated matrix and the recrystallization rate constants among trehalose, sucrose, and mixture of trehalose and raffinose solutions were caused by difference of mobility of water molecules in freeze-concentrated matrix.
+The correlation between 1H spin-spin relaxation time T2 of water component in freeze-concentrated matrix and the recrystallization rate constant was also fairly reasonable.
+These results suggested that difference of recrystallization rate constants among trehalose, sucrose, and mixture of trehalose and raffinose solutions were caused by difference of mobility of water molecules in freeze-concentrated matrix.
 That is to say, the observed trend of smaller recrystallization rate constants in trehalose solution and mixture solution of trehalose and raffinose were originated from smaller water mobility in freeze-concentrated matrix of these solutions.